-If your partner calls you "pookie," beware: a new book claims that mushy pet names actually indicate relationship problems.
+If your partner calls you "pookie," beware: one book claims that mushy pet names actually indicate relationship problems.
 In Stop Calling Him Honey and Start Having Sex, authors Maggie Arana and Julienne Davis elaborate on a number of couple habits that ruin relationships by eroding sexual attraction.

 That the book riles against "cute" nicknames seems to add up.
 It's less annoying to outsiders to hear you calling your husband a playful, original nickname than something saccharine like "sweetie pie."
 And some gentle, playful teasing and silly nicknames are actually good for a relationship.

-2. Being attached at the hip.
-Bringing your boyfriend to girls' night out on more than one occasion might indicate that you no longer know how to function as an individual.
+2. Being attached at the hip: Bringing your boyfriend to girls' night out on more than one occasion might indicate that you no longer know how to function as an individual.
 To avoid getting bored with each other, happy couples make their own friends and hobbies so they can bring separate experiences to the table.

 3. Talking about your kids 24/7: Dr. Laurie Puhn, a couples mediator, claims that excessive attention on your kids de-sexualizes the relationship.
 Eventually, your connection becomes completely dependent on your children.
 While we can see truth in this argument, we're willing to forgive new parents who are still figuring out how to balance their social lives with child-rearing.